Marvel’s Avengers open beta weekend starts today

 The open beta weekend starts at 9pm tonight then ends at 9pm on Sunday.
 It contains four singleplayer campaign missions, some co-op action, loot to grab, and levels to gain.
 It is weird turning The Avengers into a loot-o-beat ’em up with months of new content and that.
 I don’t have room in my life for more than one live service game and Destiny has already claimed that spot, but I am curious.

 You’ll find the PC beta on Steam.
 It’s a 27GB download, which you can preload.
 PC specs are over here, and higher-resolution textures are available as an optional extra download, classified as DLC deep in the Steam menus.
 You’ll need a Square Enix account too, so you could sign up for one while you wait.
-And yes, you will need to wait – though I don’t know what would happen if your PC should somehow found itself halfway across the world with the click of a mouse.
+And yes, you will need to wait – though I don’t know what would happen if your PC should somehow find itself halfway across the world with the click of a mouse.

 Marvel’s Avengers is due to launch on the 4th of September, hitting Windows as well as PS4, Xbone, and Stadia.
 The beta’s on PlayStation and Xbox too, with a weird tie-in that’ll give players some Hulk cosmetics in Fortnite.